marcvaneijk/marcvaneijk.old/_posts/2013-09-10-wapconsole.md

 System Center Service Provider Foundation 2012 R2 needs to be configured to use the certificate to create claims tokens by using the Set-SCSPFVmConnectGlobalSettings cmdlet.

 We need to specify three values for the cmdlet.
-1.The lifetime value of a toke.
+1.The lifetime value of a token.
 The command allows you to Issue tokens that have a lifetime between 1 and 60 minutes.
 2.You can specify how hosts are identified.
-Host can be identified by; •FQDN – fully qualified domain name •Host – hostname
+Host can be identified by; FQDN – fully qualified domain name Host – hostname
-•IPv4 – IPv4 address
+IPv4 – IPv4 address
-•IPv6 – IPv6 address
+IPv6 – IPv6 address

 3.The thumbprint of the certificate we created earlier.